kaanbayram/design-patterns/README.md

 ## Design Patterns — Spring Boot

-A hands-on reference project implementing common design patterns with Spring Boot.
+#### A hands-on reference project implementing common design patterns with Spring Boot.

+#### No neeed to run separate docker-compose file cuz test containers (included debezium kafka connecter) would be fine.
+Just run and debug to see what is happening.

-#### Patterns
+#### Patterns:

 - Strategy
 - Decorator
 - Factory
 - Outbox
+- Inbox  (Outbox and inbox pattern in the same directory and working with the same structure.)